snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_10-MUTEAUDIOCHANGED.md

 ## MUTE\_AUDIO\_CHANGED

-Notification sent to the proxy  when the audio muted value of the intercom has changed.
+Notification sent to the protocol  when the audio muted value of the intercom has changed.

 ### Signature